scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 </div><br>

-#### ThingsBoard PE: MQTT Integration Configuration Guide
+#### Pacificsoft PE: MQTT Integration Configuration Guide
-ThingsBoard Professional Edition MQTT Integration allows to convert existing protocols and payload formats to ThingsBoard message format and it is useful in several deployment scenarios, such as:
+Pacificsoft Professional Edition MQTT Integration allows to convert existing protocols and payload formats to Pacificsoft message format and it is useful in several deployment scenarios, such as:

 - stream device and/or asset data from an external system, IoT platform or connectivity provider backend.
 - stream device and/or asset data from your custom application running in the cloud.
-- connect the existing device that uses a custom MQTT-based protocol to ThingsBoard.
+- connect the existing device that uses a custom MQTT-based protocol to Pacificsoft.

 This video tutorial will show you how to configure MQTT Integration.